Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 The Foundation is a multi-business operator: investor, lender, technical assistance coordinator and fund advisor, the Foundation finances and supports microfinance institutions, businesses and projects that promote inclusive finance and the development of rural economies throughout the world.

 The Foundation accompanies and supports today 86 partners (74 microfinance institutions and 12 social impact businesses) in 40 countries with nearly €100 million in outstanding loans.
-The Foundation seeks to promote women's empowerment through economics, 88% of the final beneficiaries are women, and primarily targets rural populations: of the 7.3 million clients of institutions that the Foundation finances, 84% live in rural areas.
+The Foundation seeks to promote the empowerment of women through economics, 88% of the final beneficiaries are women, and primarily targets rural populations: of the 7.3 million clients of institutions that the Foundation finances, 84% live in rural areas.

 How does the Foundation work with the CA group today?